 For those looking to dive into the world of LEGO Super Mario, the starter course comes with the man himself, two different enemies (Bowser Jr and a Goomba), a question mark brick a number of platforms and obstacles.
 From there, expansion sets will add more customisable options for your own courses.

 While you might think all of this looks easy, it can really get quite tricky to get into high score territory.
 To get a better idea of how all of this looks in action, our pals over at Kotaku did a video with YouTubers Camelworks and Lara6683, pitting the pair against each other in a Battle of the Builds.
-You can check that out on the Kotaku Facebook page on the 24th of September
+You can check that out on the Kotaku Facebook later this month.

 Happy building, mates.Image: LEGO Super Mario